JohnnyGOX17/john-gentile-website/kb/lifestyle/diet-exercise.md

 ## General Tips

 * Caloric restriction is the fundamental piece of weight loss
-  + To simply find your calorie deficit, find your [Total Daily Energy Expenditure](https://tdeecalculator.net/) and subtract 500 calories to find your max daily caloric intake.
+  + To find your calorie deficit, find your [Total Daily Energy Expenditure](https://tdeecalculator.net/) and subtract 500 calories to find your max daily caloric intake.
     - Keep track of daily total calories and weight loss (measure same time of day like morning) and adjust if needed (lower max caloric intake if not losing weight).
   + For instance, though not necessarily healthy, a [professor lost 27 pounds on a purely Twinkie diet](https://www.cnn.com/2010/HEALTH/11/08/twinkie.diet.professor/) to prove this point
   + [The average American diet](https://www.youtube.com/watch?v=Phq3xkZOchE) doesn't leave much room for calorie deficit, and to no one's surprise, [it's harder to burn calories than to eat them](https://www.youtube.com/watch?v=cQuh6ppyoew).